cyber-titan/Protector-OP/README.md

-# mini2_playground

-Tech Stack: HTML, CSS, JavaScript, Bootstrap and Flask.
+# Protector OP — For The Win

 It is a website which has features which help you to:
-1. Encrypt (or) decrypt text data using cryptographic algorithms
+1. Encrypt (or) decrypt text data using cryptographic algorithms.
-2. Hide (or) reveal secret messages in ordinary looking public messages
+2. Hide (or) reveal secret messages in ordinary looking public messages.
-3. Generate strong passwords from a length of 12 to 1200
+3. Generate strong passwords from a length of 12 to 1200.
-4. Test the strength of user's password
+4. Test the strength of user's password.

+Tech Stack: HTML, CSS, JavaScript, Bootstrap and Flask (Python).

 Features available in the website:
 1. Text Cryptographic Algorithms